 To change to the health category, we had to convince WDC that the Beauty/Skin Industry wants to be recognised under the Health Education Category.

 By Thursday 8th October 2020, many stakeholders in industry have submitted and completed submission as below:

 ➢ Completed NZBPST survey

 ➢ Completed WDC’s survey

-➢ Personal submission to WDC
+➢ Personal submissions to WDC

 We are so grateful for every single submission.
 Thank you!

 It is not over yet, so please follow up and support your industry.
-See below what you can do to help us with next step in this process.
+See below what you can do to help us with the next step in this process.